ALLEN Coaching

 Hence, we can rewrite the first equation as,

-now, in case of the state functions.
+now, in the case of the state functions.

-H is a state function because it depends on U, p and V, all of which are state functions.
+H is a state function because it depends on U, p, and V, all of which are state functions.

 We can rewrite equation 2 in case of finite changes as,